Iya is a low tech healthcare intervention providing Postpartum depression diagnostics and resources for mothers in rural Nigeria.

 This prompted us to ask ourselves: Can we use feature phones, as a low tech intervention, to connect these women with much needed health care resources?

 1 in 7 mothers suffering from postpartum depression (PPD), with severe cases leading to suicides, and a lack of access to healthcare in these regions.
 We knew that PPD was as strong starting point to test this idea.
-We used the Edinburgh Post Natal Depression Scale to develop a quick prototype you can access here
+We used the Edinburgh Post Natal Depression Scale to develop a quick prototype you can access here.

 While far from complete, we think this design exercise provides a valuable direction for policy makers to innovate low cost and low tech solutions for social issues plaguing communities across the world.
 By understanding the people affected by the issue, we get a chance to explore relevant ways to inspire change.